BenjaminLindeen/context_free_grammer_story_generator/README.md

 CFGs consist of substitution rules.
 Here's a rudimentary grammar:

-Start ⇒ Story ’.’
+1. Start ⇒ Story ’.’
-Story ⇒ Phrase
+2. Story ⇒ Phrase
-Story ⇒ Phrase ’and’ Story
+3. Story ⇒ Phrase ’and’ Story

 Each rule embodies a left-hand-side variable and a right-hand-side substitution.
-A variable can possess multiple rules, enabling diversity in generated text.
+A variable can possess multiple rules, enabling diversity in the generated text.
 Text generation commences with the `Start` variable, and sequentially, rules are applied to create textual content.

 ### 2. Random Number Generation